Sunday, August 2, 2020

 These methods are equally applicable to all non-pulmonary TB infections.

-Pulmonary infection by Mycobacteria avian intercellularly in immunocompromised individuals is a serious health problem.
-IGRA test MTB will be negative but IGRA test with antigen M. avian intercellularly will yield a positive result.
-Then final confirmation requires bacterial culture.
+Pulmonary infection by Mycobacterium avium intracellulare in immunocompromised individuals is a serious health problem.
+The IGRA test for MTB will be negative, but the IGRA test with the antigen M. avian intracellularly will yield a positive result.
+The final confirmation requires bacterial culture.

 BCG vaccination.

-BCG vaccination reduced the incidence of pulmonary TB infections by 50 % and reduced 65% of meningitis and 80 % reduction of disseminated TB in developing counties.
-BCG vaccination poses a problem for future TB skin tests because BBG vaccine antigen cross reacts with Tuberculin antigen.
+BCG vaccination reduced the incidence of pulmonary TB infections by 50 % and reduced 65% of meningitis and 80 % of disseminated TB in developing countries.
+BCG vaccination poses a problem for future TB skin tests because BBG vaccine antigen cross-reacts with the Tuberculin antigen.
 This problem can be avoided by the IGRA test.

-Prior to BCG vaccination, the common reason for a false positive skin test were
+Before BCG vaccination, the common reason for a false-positive skin test was

 To increase specificity, positive and negative controls are used.
 As mentioned before, the sensitivity of the test is poor in immunocompromised patients.